-CHASE AHRC studentships are open to UK and Overseas/International students according to the UKRI student eligibility rules.
-Up to 30% of each cohort of students may be Overseas students .
+CHASE AHRC studentships are open to UK and Overseas/International students as up to 30% of each cohort of students may be Overseas students .
 So we are now also able to offer a limited number of studentship awards to international candidates, including a stipend and full payment of international fees.

 Our Admissions team will give a definitive answer of your Fee Status, but you count as a UK student if you are :